Duke-LeTran/SQLWrapper/README.md

 # 00. Installation
 See [Installation](docs/installation.md) for more details.

+`pip install pandas pyodbc cx-oracle sqlalchemy`
-`pip install -i 'https://repos.ri.ucdavis.edu/repos' sqlwrapper`
+`pip install -i 'https://repos.ri.ucdavis.edu/python' sqlwrapper`

 Be sure to complete one of the following setup:
 * [Usage with vault](docs/setup_vault.md)
 * [Usage with db_config.ini](docs/setup_db_config.md)

 Use the following parameters in your config or vault secrets: [parameters](docs/parameters.md)

 # 01. Quickstart